missionctlio/ai-image-frontend/README.md

 - **`ImageGenerator.js`**: The main component for generating images based on user input.
 - **`ThemeSelector.js`**: Allows users to select and switch themes.
 - **`Thumbnails.js`**: Displays thumbnails of generated images and handles image deletion.
+- **`Auth.js`**: Component handles the authentication process using Google OAuth.
+This component leverages the `@react-oauth/google` library to provide an easy-to-use interface for signing in and out with Google.

 ## Hooks